-The OCIA (Order of Christian Initiation for Adults, formally known as RCIA) is a process that helps interested individuals discern whether or not they would like to become part of the Catholic Church.
-As a small mission community, St. James is able to offer individualized twice monthly meetings with individuals who are interested in learning more about the Catholic Church and possibly becoming Catholic.
+The Rite of Christian Initiation for Adults (RCIA) is a process that helps interested individuals discern whether or not they would like to become part of the Catholic Church.
+Currently, these classes take place every other Monday evening.
 Contact us to schedule an initial exploratory meeting with Fr.
 Mayer to see if this would be a fit for you.

 - Anyone who is unbaptized

 - Those baptized in another Christian tradition who are considering full communion with the Catholic Church.

 - Catholics baptized as infants, but who never received any instruction or formation in the Catholic Church and have yet to celebrate the sacraments of reconciliation, confirmation and eucharist.

 - Any individual, Catholic or non-Catholic, who would like to learn more about the Catholic Faith.